moebiussurfing/ofxSurfingBox/README.md

 - Auto stores and recall the settings between sessions.

 ### ofxSurfingBoxHelpText.h
-- This class draws the same, a draggable box with a filled background with text.
+- This class draws the same, a draggable box with a filled background but with text.
 - Useful to display **Help Info** boxes in your apps.

 ## Usage